Tracking biomethane usage is key to achieving EU climate goals

 In the past, the GHGP’s publications have indicated both support for and opposition to the use of biomethane certificates to adjust a purchaser’s emissions.
 For instance:

-The latest statement from the GHGP regarding biomethane certificates came in an August 2023 blog post, which states that there is no definitive guidance from WRI on how to report biomethane purchases from the common carrier pipeline.
+The latest statement from the GHGP regarding biomethane certificates came in an August 2023 blog post, which states that there is no definitive guidance from World Resources Institute (WRI) on how to report biomethane purchases from the common carrier pipeline.
 It reads:

 In Europe, the market for biomethane certificates is still developing, with a blend of voluntary and regulated registries.
 Cross-border trade of these certificates is currently only possible amongst a few European countries.
 However, based on Europe’s policy focus on the role of biomethane in climate change mitigation strategies, 3Degrees expects these markets to flourish soon.